sjmd/orientation/content/welcome/tell-us-about-yourself.md

 [Click here to get started](https://forms.gle/G9yNmnrTTLbH53rs6) (or you can use the fancy "Reply" button down below) and the questionnaire will guide you the rest of the way.

-The magic of the internet is we have _no idea_ where you're coming from, or who all is coming to this course + community.
+The magic of the internet is we have _no idea_ where you're coming from, or who all is coming to this course.

 We're thrilled to see who's here!

-And we'll be sharing some of these results with the Community (again, anonymously -- this is in no way connected to your account or tracked).